netgvarun2012/netgvarun2012/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently Intern at CodeCrunch.
-- 🌱 I’m currently learning Angular.
-- 👯 Part of Developer Community.
+- :runner: I’m a marathon runner and have completed many 10k, half marathons till date.
+- :musical_keyboard: I’m also a piano player and have tried doing experiments of AI with piano!
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform
 - ⚡ Check out my recent [Blogs](https://medium.com/@saketprag322)